kamalasaurus/bergelsonlab.org/subpages/NLR-evolution.md

 </ul>

 <div class="research-grid-item research-grid-span-2">
-  The evolution of NLR resistance genes in <i>Arabidopsis thaliana</i> and its relatives reflects adaptation to microbial threats, with these resistance genes key to detecting pathogen effectors and triggering immunity.
-We investigate the ecological, genomic, and functional drivers of resistance gene evolution by studying NLR-effector interactions across hosts and populations.

   <p><b>Selected Publications:</b></p>
   <ul>
     <li>Maerkle, H and J Bergelson.
 Evolutionary implications of host interactions with a generalist pathogen.
 In review.</li>